-The Practitioner Panel and Insurance Sub-committee are established under the Financial Services and Markets Act 2000 to represent the interests of practitioners.
+The Practitioner Panel and the Insurance Practitioner Panel are established under the Financial Services and Markets Act 2000 to represent the interests of practitioners.

 We have a statutory duty to maintain effective arrangements to consult practitioners and consider their representations.

-The Practitioner Panel membership is representative of PRA approved persons.
-The Practitioner Panel and Insurance Sub-committee members have been nominated by trade associations and market participants, with the composition being broadly representative of how the PRA allocates its resources.
-Members are independent of the firm, trade association, or market participant, they are drawn from.
+The membership of the Panels is broadly representative of PRA approved persons and market participants.
+The members of the Panels have been nominated by trade associations and market participants, with the composition being broadly representative of how the PRA allocates its resources.
+Members are independent of the firm, trade association, or market participant they are drawn from.

-The Practitioner Panel meets approximately every eight weeks and its members serve a three-year term, which is renewable at our discretion.
-The Insurance Sub-committee meets approximately every four months and its members serve a three-year term which is renewable at our discretion.
-For future recruitment for both the Practitioner Panel and Sub-committee, we will consult the relevant trade association(s) and market participant(s) to secure nominations for new members.
+Members of each Panel serve a three-year term, which is renewable at our discretion.
+The Practitioner Panel meets approximately every eight weeks and the Insurance Practitioner Panel meets approximately every four months.
+For future recruitment for both Panels, we will consult the relevant trade association(s) and market participant(s) to secure nominations for new members.